m6l3/mattslocalhosting/README.md

+# Fork Note

+Decided to fork this app as **it has some legitimate uses** aside from the stuff that certain people are (unfortunately) doing

 # Matt's LocalHost

 A desktop application for hosting and joining  Studio team test sessions over the internet using tunnels.
 Built with Python and Tkinter.